alexalemi/blog.alexalemi.com/kl.md

 all of the core concepts in information theory, such as mutual information.

 Why is the relative information so special and where does it come from?
 How should you interpret it?
 What is a nat anyway?
-What does that mean?
 In this note, I'll try to give a better understanding and set of intuitions about what KL is, why its interesting, where it comes from and what its good for.